Analysis | What Hong Kong Losing Its ‘Special Status’ Would Mean

 1. Is the special status in jeopardy?

-Maybe.
+Possibly.
 The president has long had the power to suspend it with an executive order, yet hasn’t.
-But there’s added pressure now: a U.S. law passed last year requires the secretary of state to certify -- as part of an annual report to Congress -- whether Hong Kong remains “sufficiently autonomous” from Beijing to justify its unique treatment.
+Then came an added pressure: a U.S. law passed last year requires the secretary of state to certify -- as part of an annual report to Congress -- whether Hong Kong remains “sufficiently autonomous” from Beijing to justify its unique treatment.
 That includes assessing the degree to which Hong Kong’s autonomy had been eroded by the government of China.
 (Hong Kong is part of China but has a different legal and economic system, a holdover from its time as a British colony.)
-The law also provides for sanctions against officials deemed responsible for human rights abuses or undermining the city’s autonomy.
-Such sanctions were also said to be under consideration at the White House in the wake of the Chinese government’s decision in May to impose new national security laws on the city.
+On May 27, Secretary of State Mike Pompeo notified Congress that the Trump administration no longer regarded Hong Kong as autonomous from mainland China.

 It has its own reasons for not rocking the boat too much.
 Hong Kong, the only semi-democratic jurisdiction under Chinese rule, offers U.S. companies a relatively safe way to access the Chinese market and employs a U.S. dollar peg, linking it with the American financial system.
 According to the Congressional Research Service, the largest U.S. trade surplus in 2018 was with Hong Kong — $31.1 billion.
 Some 290 U.S. companies had regional headquarters in the city that year and another 434 had regional offices, it said.
 Hong Kong’s first justice minister after the handover to China in 1997, Elsie Leung, told the South China Morning Post in May that any damage would be mutual: “We are not just getting the benefits – it’s a free-trade arrangement which is good for both sides.”

-Any sanctions or move to rescind the special status would further strain the relationship between the U.S. and China, already under pressure from the coronavirus pandemic, the Hong Kong protests, an ongoing trade war and other issues.
+Pompeo’s decision, let alone any sanctions or move to rescind the special status, will further strain the relationship between the U.S. and China, already under pressure from the coronavirus pandemic, the Hong Kong protests, an ongoing trade war and other issues.
 In addition to the annual review of Hong Kong’s trading status, the new law requires the president to freeze U.S.-based assets of, and deny entry to the U.S. by, any individuals found responsible for abducting and torturing human rights activists in Hong Kong.
 Such sanctions could come sooner than a suspension of the trading status, and would obviously complicate things further.

 When Britain handed Hong Kong back to China, the Chinese government pledged that the city would have a “high degree of autonomy” in its legal and economic affairs for 50 years, under an arrangement known as “one country, two systems.”
 The 2019 U.S. report on conditions in Hong Kong said the city’s autonomy was “sufficient -- although diminished.”
 After the protests erupted in June 2019, the State Department said that “continued erosion” of Hong Kong’s autonomy put its “long-established status in international affairs” at risk.

-Note: (An earlier version corrected the spelling of Pompeo in question 5)